rscode999/stepperfx/README.md

-## Run Instructions
+## IDE Configuration Instructions
 Use the following settings:
 - Main class: `src/java/stepperfx/Launcher`.
 If not exporting to a JAR, `src/java/stepperfx/MainApplication` also works as the main class.
 - Sources root: `src/java`
 - Resources root: `src/resources`
-- Testing root: `src/tests`
+- Test Sources root: `src/tests`

+These settings are known to work for the IntelliJ IDE.

 ## Contribution Rules
 Make all changes and updates on a *new* Git branch.
 When the changes are completed and *thoroughly tested*, make a pull request to "main".

 Any version branches (i.e. "v0.7.0") should **never** be deleted!
 Do not push to "main" without my explicit permission!